 2. Click on to search for the article in Rutgers resources automatically.
 (If Get It @ R sends you directly to the article, "the 2-click solution."
 If you end up at an intermediate screen, click on SEARCH THE LIBRARY CATALOG BY PERIODICAL TITLE.)

-3. Try the JOURNALS LINK on the left below the black search box at http://www.libraries.rutgers.edu.
+3. Try the ADVANCED SEARCH on the right next to the QuickSearch box at http://www.libraries.rutgers.edu.

 4. Go directly to the Rutgers library catalog to find all owned copies of a periodical in electronic, paper, or microform.: